QBladeOcean/QBladeOceanDocs/docs/source/src/user/airfoil/airfoil_analysis.rst

 It should again be emphasized that polars for the entire :math:`\alpha` range are required for an analysis, as such polar import is more practical within the :doc:`../airfoil/polar_extrapolation`.

-Exporting Airfoil Data
+Exporting Polar Data
 ----------------------
-Airfoil data generated within the airfoil creation module can be exported for each airfoil either as an XFoil file or as an NREL file simply be selecting the *Export Data* option from the *Polar* menu.
+Airfoil polar data generated within the airfoil creation module can be exported for each airfoil either as an XFoil file or as an
+NREL file simply be selecting the *Export Data* option from the *Polar* menu.
 The option is also available to export all generated airfoil data by selecting *Export ALL*.